Torsion groups of elliptic curves that appear infinitely often over septic, octic and nonic fields: Constructing the infinite families

-\begin{lemma} Let $X$ be a nice curve over $K$, and $d$ an integer.
-If $d\ge g(X)+1$, then $X$ has infinitely many points of degree $d.$ \end{lemma} \begin{proof} Since $d \geq g + 1$, the Riemann-Roch Theorem ensures the existence of a $K$-rational morphism $X \to \mathbb{P}^1$ of degree $d$.
-It follows from Hilbert's Irreducibility Theorem (see \cite[Chapter 9]{Serre1997}) that $X$ has infinitely many points of degree $d$. \end{proof}
+\begin{lemma} Let $X$ be a nice curve over a number field $K$ with a $K$-rational point, and $d$ an integer.
+If $d\ge \max\{1,2g\}$, then $X$ has infinitely many points of degree $d.$ \end{lemma} \begin{proof} Let \(P\in X(K)\).
+We first show that there is a nonconstant rational function \(f\in K(X)\) whose polar divisor is exactly \(dP\).

+For \(g=0\), this is obvious as there are functions with a unique pole of any prescribed positive order.